Astrosp/Awesome-OSINT-For-Everything/README.md

 <b>OSINT for Everything</b></h1>

 <p align="center">
-A list of OSINT tools, websites for penetration testing, Reverse Searching, Red team operations, information gathering, and bug-bounty and almost covers everything in a single file. #osint.
-Forked from Astrosp I've made sure this list is broken links free and contributed this back to Astrosp.
-Last check for bad links: June 2nd 2023 by Joe Shenouda
+A comprehensive collection of OSINT tools, websites, and resources for various purposes such as penetration testing, reverse searching, red team operations, information gathering, and bug bounties.
+This extensive list is free of broken links, and I have contributed it back to Astrosp after forking it from them.
+The latest verification for bad links was conducted on June 2nd, 2023 by Joe Shenouda
 </p>

 ![](https://user-images.githubusercontent.com/24913656/242844072-9d76c50d-b656-44de-a1ff-9cdcd7a3fbd0.png)